popecologist/ArcGIS-NRA-Tool/README.md

 There might be a "No GUI components found in this Add-In.
 Add-In version does not match." error during installation.
 This error only occurs when a user tries to install the add-in using the <Add From File button> in the Customize dialog.
 When the add-in is double-clicked from Windows Explorer, the add-in is installed successfully.
 This is a defect (NIM095435 http://support.esri.com/bugs/nimbus/TklNMDk1NDM1.
 A potential workaround is to either: <Double click> the Add-In in Windows Explorer to install OR add folder through <options> in Add-In Manager (see more at: https://community.esri.com/thread/162324).

 References:
-Lin YP, Schmeller DS, Ding TS, Wang YC, Lien WY, et al. (2020) A GIS-based policy support tool to determine national responsibilities and priorities for biodiversity conservation.
+Lin YP, Schmeller DS, Ding TS, Wang YC, Lien WY, Henle K, Klenke RA (2020) A GIS-based policy support tool to determine national responsibilities and priorities for biodiversity conservation.
 PLOS ONE 15(12): e0243135. https://doi.org/10.1371/journal.pone.0243135